andgarzonmal/capstone-project-back-end/README.md

 # Capstone Backend

 > This is the backend used for our capstone project.
+[It's based on this ERD](./app/assets/images/ERD.png)

 ## Built With